Skip to main content

 All of the information you put on your Minnesota Articles of Organization will become part of the public record.
 Here is what’s included:

-This must be an actual street address (not a P.O. box).
-The registered office is where your business’ important legal mail will be sent.
-(This is your registered agent’s address.)
+This must be an actual street address (not a P.O.
+Box).
+The registered office is where your company’s important legal mail will be sent to your registered agent.

 Per Minnesota law, your registered office must be where your registered agent is located.
 Your registered agent is the person who accepts legal mail on behalf of your company.
 This means if you’re served a lawsuit, your registered agent is the person who will accept that service of process.